 With the operation raw-request you can execute arbitrary HTTP requests against Elasticsearch.
 This is a low-level operation that should only be used if no high-level operation is available.
 Note that it is always possible to write a custom runner.
-The raw-request operation supports the following parameters:

 - method (optional, defaults to GET): The HTTP request method to use. - path (mandatory): Path for the API call (excluding host and port).
 The path must begin with a /.
-Example: /myindex/flush. - header (optional): A structure containing any request headers as key-value pairs. - body (optional): The document body. - request-params (optional): A structure containing HTTP request parameters. - ignore (optional): An array of HTTP response status codes to ignore (i.e. consider as successful).
+Example: /myindex/flush. - header (optional): A structure containing any request headers as key-value pairs. - body (optional): The document body. - request-params (optional): A structure containing HTTP request parameters.

+• ignore (optional): An array of HTTP response status codes to ignore (i.e. consider as successful).